jhudsl/tidyversecourse/docs/04-dataviz.md

 To answer the question:

-> Does the relationship between healthcare coverage and healthcare spending in the United States change from 2013 to 2014?
+> Does the relationship between health care coverage and health care spending in the United States change from 2013 to 2014?

 we'll need to visualize a whole bunch of variables: coverage, spending, `year` and type of insurance.
 We can return to a scatterplot again, but now we'll put all these pieces we looked at separately in Q1 together at once to answer this temporal question visually.